-Anne Stevenson was born in Cambridge, England, in 1933, of American parents, and grew up in New England and Michigan.
+Anne Stevenson (1933-2020) was born in Cambridge, England, of American parents, and grew up in New England and Michigan.
 She studied music, European literature and history at the University of Michigan, returning later to read English and publishing the first critical study of Elizabeth Bishop.
-After several transatlantic switches, she settled in Britain in 1964, and has since lived in Cambridge, Scotland, Oxford, the Welsh Borders and latterly in North Wales and Durham.
+After several transatlantic switches, she settled in Britain in 1964, living in Cambridge, Scotland, Oxford, the Welsh Borders, and latterly in North Wales and Durham.

-As well as her numerous collections of poetry, Anne Stevenson has published a biography of Sylvia Plath (1989), a book of essays, Between the Iceberg and the Ship (1998), and two critical studies of Elizabeth Bishop’s work, most recently Five Looks at Elizabeth Bishop (Bloodaxe Books, 2006).
-Her latest poetry books are Poems 1955-2005 (2005), Stone Milk (2007), Astonishment (2012) and Completing the Circle (due in 2020), all from Bloodaxe.
+As well as her numerous collections of poetry, Anne Stevenson published a biography, Bitter Fame: A Life of Sylvia Plath (1989), a book of essays, Between the Iceberg and the Ship (1998), and two critical studies of Elizabeth Bishop’s work, most recently Five Looks at Elizabeth Bishop (Bloodaxe Books, 2006).

 In 2016 she gave the Newcastle/Bloodaxe Poetry Lectures, published by Bloodaxe in 2017 as About Poems and how poems are not about.